ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

 We then assigned a further flag to each source, based on the detection and photometric measurements.
 Table \ref{flags} describes the used values, the final flag being the sum of all the individual addenda.
-Power-of-two values multiplied by 100 are assigned on the basis of the detection measurements, as output by the \textsc{a-phot} code, the maximum value being 1500; while addenda below 100 indicate the number of \textit{HST} and/or \textit{JWST} bands missing because of the different observational coverage of the areas.
-We also included a special flag for the sources with all \textit{HST} measurement having negative values (a few sources in a limited region of the ABELL2744 field, because of problematic background subtraction in the cluster core area).
-To give an example, a source flagged with the value 11016 identifies a point-like object, which is blended and saturated in the detection band, and has one \textit{JWST} and six \textit{HST} bands missing.
-Thus, a flag lower than 199 typically indicates a ``regular'' galaxy-like source which might have missing bands and/or be contaminated in its detection total flux, but it is not blended in detection, not saturated, not close to the borders of the image, and not identified as a star or a spurious detection.
-Clearly, these flags are a useful diagnostic tool, but we suggest to use them with caution, as they are the result of many automatic processes that cannot be 100\% accurate.

-A certain number of spurious detections is unavoidably destined to remain in the catalogs.
-To further improve the purity, we visually checked all sources with photometric redshift estimate above 10 (see Sect. \ref{photoz}), to exclude at least the most obvious errors in this important sub-space of the catalogs.
-Doing so, we found that most remaining cases were defects in the detection stack, either caused by missing coverage in the F356W or F444W images, and/or by obvious reduction errors or noise features that were not singled out in the diagnostic planes.
-The most affected fields were ABELL2744, CEERS and PRIMER-UDS.
+Power-of-two values multiplied by 100 were assigned on the basis of the detection measurements, as an output by the \textsc{a-phot} code, the maximum total value being 1500.
+Addenda below 100 indicate the number of \textrm{HST} and/or \textrm{JWST} bands missing because of the different observational coverage of the areas.
+We also included a special flag for the sources with all \textrm{HST} measurement having negative values (a few sources in a limited region of the ABELL2744 field, because of problematic background subtraction in the cluster core area).
+To give an example, a source flagged with the value 11016 identifies a point-like object, which is blended and saturated in the detection band, and has one \textrm{JWST} and six \textrm{HST} bands missing.
+Thus, a flag lower than 199 typically indicates a `regular' galaxy-like source which might have missing bands and/or be contaminated in its detection total flux, but it is not blended in detection, not saturated, not close to the borders of the image, nor identified as a star or a spurious detection.
+Clearly, these flags are a useful diagnostic tool, but we suggest using them with caution, as they are the result of many automatic processes that cannot achieve full accuracy.
+A certain number of spurious detections is unavoidably destined to remain in the catalogues.
+To further improve the purity, we visually checked all sources with photometric redshifts estimate above 10 (see Sect. \ref{photoz}) to exclude at least the most obvious errors in this important sub-space of the catalogues.
+In doing so, we found that most remaining cases were defects in the detection stack, either caused by missing coverage in the F356W or F444W images and/or by obvious reduction errors or noise features that had not been singled out in the diagnostic planes.
+The most affected fields were ABELL2744, CEERS, and PRIMER-UDS.